dpakGit/DevOps_Traning/Terraform/Assignments/Mypractice.md

 Command -3 :

 ```
-terraform apply -var "custom_uuid=my-custom-uuid"   # in place of my-custom-uuid we can give any name
+terraform apply -var "custom_uuid=my-custom-uuid"   # in place of ' My-Custom-uuid-Name ' we can give any name.
 ```